cwmbwergwm

 Bryncethin - SS 9168 8447

 Bryncethin Brick Co Ltd first appears in Kellys directory in 1895 becoming Bryncethin Brick Works Ltd around 1920.
 It is believed to have closed in 1960.
 In 1930 a Sentinel steam lorry No 6773 of 1926 was sold to Charles Jenkins (Bryncethin Brick Works) Ltd. The brickworks converted it to a railway loco and it was presumed scrapped by 1938.
 A Lister 2ft gauge railtruck No 9969 of 1938 was purchased to work in the claypits.
+At some time a coal level ran from the claypits which may have been part of the 'Lan Colliery' workings.

 Brynmenyn - SS 9066 8502